neimasilk/PureFocus/memory-bank/proposal.md

 ### **3.2.
 Project Stages**

-Following the Vibe Coding Guide, the project stages will include:
+Following the Vibe Coding Guide, the project stages were:

 1. **Pre-Project Stage: Brainstorming & Initial Proposal** (Completed).
-2. **Stage 0: Initial Project Setup:**
+2. **Stage 0: Initial Project Setup** (Completed).
    * Initiation of Git & GitHub repository.
    * Creation and finalization of core planning documents (this proposal, product-design-document.md, tech-stack.md, mvp-implementation-plan.md) and storing them in the memory-bank.
    * Creation of empty files for status-todolist-suggestions.md, baby-step.md, architecture.md, and progress.md.
-3. **Stage 1: Environment Setup & Implementation Plan Clarification:**
+3. **Stage 1: Environment Setup & Implementation Plan Clarification** (Completed).
    * Setup of Android Studio and VS Code development environments.
    * Final clarification of the MVP implementation plan with the AI Planner to ensure absolute clarity and no ambiguity.
-4. **Stage 2: Iterative Development Cycle (Baby Steps) for MVP:**
+4. **Stage 2: Iterative Development Cycle (Baby Steps) for MVP** (Completed).
    * Gradual implementation of the Focus Write Mode features according to the mvp-implementation-plan.md, broken down into detailed baby-step.md files.
-   * Each cycle includes: baby-step.md creation, code implementation, testing, documentation updates, and commits.
+   * Each cycle included: baby-step.md creation, code implementation, testing, documentation updates, and commits.
 5. **Stage 3 (Post-MVP): Potential Enhancements:** (To be undertaken if the project continues after MVP, strictly adhering to core principles).
+This stage is now active for planning future work.

 ### **3.3.
 Application Design (High-Level)**